nefelim4ag/Ananicy/README.md

 All fields except NAME are optional.

-NAME used for pgrep -w, so you can test your rules manually.
+NAME used for pgrep -f -w, so you can test your rules manually.

 Example configurations:
 ```